@Ritchie A May 7, 2018

 Dual hot-swap power supplies are often requested from clients, even though the PSUs we typically select have some of the longest MTBF of any component in the device and are the most trouble-free.
 In this design sketch the hot swap PSU are isolated in their own chamber in case forced air cooling is desired for the PSU section.

-To speed development turnaround, we also started augmenting rapid prototyping with photo-realistic renderings instead of the typical shaded CAD models available at this stage.
-This allows us to get a better feel for how the equipment will combine with other components in a system.
-This illustration is an example of a glass/wireframe look to bring attention to the new component.
+To speed development turnaround, we also started augmenting rapid prototyping with photo-realistic renderings instead of the typical shaded CAD models available at this stage of the design process.
+This allows us to get buy-in from key stakeholders by providing a better feel for how the equipment will combine with other components in a system.